 Making a statutory declaration

 You make a statutory declaration when you need to confirm that something is true.
+It’s a written statement that must be signed and witnessed by an official person face to face.

 It’s your responsibility to make sure your declaration is correct and meets all the necessary legal requirements.
 It’s a crime to make a false declaration.